webrecorder/pywb/README.md

 `python run-tests.py`

-which will run the tests using py.test
+which will run the tests using py.test.

 ### Sample Setup